 How Profitability Index Measures Your Investment Property Return

-Profitability index is one of the lesser-known investment property measures of return primarily because it commonly gives way to it's more popular 'kissing-cousin', net present value (NPV).
+Profitability index (PI) is one of the lesser-known investment property measures of return primarily because it commonly gives way to it's more popular 'kissing-cousin', net present value.

-Both methods apply the element of time value and discount a rental property's future cash flows to arrive at their present value than weigh that value against the investor's initial cash investment.
+Here's how they're related.
+Both methods apply the element of time value and discount a rental property's future cash flows to arrive at their present value, than each weighs that value against the investor's initial cash investment.

-The difference between both approaches is that net present value finds the dollar amount difference between the discounted cash flows and initial cash investment, whereas profitability index finds the ratio.
+Here's how they differ.
+Net present value finds the dollar amount difference between the discounted cash flows and initial cash investment, whereas profitability index finds the ratio between those two values.

-On the surface, of course, the index appears to simply provide another way to express the same result (which, in one sense, is somewhat true).
-But there's also a significant difference worth understanding that can help you make more prudent investment decisions.
+On the surface, of course, profitability index appears to simply provide another way to express the same result as net present value (which is somewhat true).
+But there's also a significant advantage with PI that can help you make more prudent investment decisions.

-Because the index is a ration, it's not sensitive to the amount of the investment.
-In other words, it tells you the proportion of dollars returned to dollars invested rather than the amount.
-So you're given the advantage to easily compare the profitability for any number of real estate investment opportunities that require different initial investments.
+Because the index is a ratio, it's not sensitive to the dollar amount of the investment.
+In other words, because it tells you the proportion between the two values, you can easily compare the profitability for any number of real estate investment opportunities regardless of how much cash each requires you to initially invest.

 - An index of 1.0 means you achieved your desired rate of return exactly